akveo/react-native-ui-kitten/docs/contents/articles/card/index.md

 ```

-After this we can use new type like this:
+After this we can use created type like this:

 ```html
 import {RkCard} from 'react-native-ui-kitten';